Technical article

 When is the new standard (EN) ISO 12100 coming?

-There are several stages in the ISO standardisation process (known as ISO Stages).
-The new standard is currently still in phase 1 (Committee phase).
-It will therefore be some time before the document reaches phase 6 (Publication phase).
+The ISO standardisation process involves several stages.
+The new standard is currently in phase 3 (committee phase).
+It will therefore be some time before the document reaches phase 6 (publication phase).

-By way of comparison, the last revision of the standard in 2008 took just under 2 years from the committee phase to the publication phase.
-If the current revision follows a similar cycle, users can expect a new edition of the standard approximately in mid-2026.
+By way of comparison: when the standard was last revised in 2008, it took just under two years from the committee phase to the publication phase.
+If the current revision follows a similar cycle, users can expect a new edition of the standard around mid-2026.
+However, since the changes and additions made in the draft standard of 1 January 2025 are rather minor (see section ‘What will change in terms of content?’), publication is likely to take place earlier.

 This publication process only reflects the international version.
-CEN, the European standardisation organisation, has also launched a new standardisation project named prEN ISO 12100 rev. It can be assumed that the ISO and CEN committees will work closely together, as they did for the 2010 edition of the standard.
-Publication at European and then national level usually takes place a few months after publication of the international edition.
+CEN, the European standardisation organisation, has also launched a new standardisation project with the name prEN ISO 12100 rev. It is expected that the ISO and CEN committees will work closely together as they did for the 2010 edition of the standard.
+Publication at the European and then at the national level usually takes place a few months after the international edition is published.

 Is there a transition period?